 Free Sales Forecast Template by Fit Small Business

 This sales forecast template is perfect if your CRM doesn’t currently offer built-in sales forecasting.
-This template can make it much quicker to create a forecast from scratch adjusted to your own particular needs.
+This template can make creating a forecast from scratch adjusted to your own particular needs much quicker.

 The template is available in various formats, including PDF, Excel, and Google Sheets.
-This is great news if you are creating your small business on your own terms and you have limited access to the software.
+This is great news if you are creating your small business on your own terms and have limited software access.

 Again, this template is clear and simple to use.
 All of the fields are explained within the spreadsheet – you don’t have to worry about going elsewhere to find definitions.